-The Clayton Recreation, Sports and Wellness Commission, Inc. (the Commission) is a not-forprofit organization which provides a shared use facility to address the athletic and educational needs of the community.
+The Clayton Recreation, Sports and Wellness Commission, Inc. (the Commission) is a not-for-profit organization which provides a shared use facility to address the athletic and educational needs of the community.
 The Commission is comprised of two trustees appointed by the District, two trustees appointed by the City of Clayton, and two at-large representatives.
-The construction of the project was funded by \$5,500,000 of general obligation bonds issued by the District and \$11,500,000 of bonds issued by the City of Clayton
+The original construction of the project was funded by \$5,500,000 of general obligation bonds issued by the District and \$11,500,000 of bonds issued by the City of Clayton In 2020, the Commission completed a \$10.0 million renovation and improvement project that was funded equally by the District and the City of Clayton.
+The District entered into a 10-year capital lease on June 1, 2019, to fund approximately \$4.5 million of the project.
+The remaining \$500,000 of the District's portion of the project was funded from the capital project fund.

 The District and the City of Clayton are each responsible for funding one-half of any operational short-fall of the Commission.
-The Commission is closely monitoring the status of COVID-19 and is regularly reassessing plans and procedures for the future.
-The extent to which COVID-19 will impact future revenues and the Commission remains highly uncertain and cannot be predicted at this time.
+Due to COVID-19, the Commission realized an operational short-fall for the first time in over 10 years.
+The Commission is closely monitoring the status of COVID-19 and is regularly reassessing plans and procedures.
+The extent to which COVID-19 will impact future revenues and operations of the Commission remains uncertain.
+However, the Commission is projecting an operational short-fall for the next several years.
 The Board must approve the Commission's budget.